MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/appointment-scheduling.md

 ## Hide canceled appointments

 If you do not wish to see canceled appointments on the new schedule board, note that the **Hide Canceled** tab-level setting accessible from the old schedule board will hide both canceled bookings and canceled appointments on the new schedule board.
-Go to the old schedule board using the toggle in the top right, open the tab, select the gear icon in the top right of the schedule board, check the **Hide Canceled** checkbox, and toggle back to the new schedule board.
+Go to the old schedule board using the toggle in the top right.
+Open the tab and select the gear icon in the top right of the schedule board.
+Check the **Hide Canceled** checkbox, and toggle back to the new schedule board.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Hide Canceled tab setting in old schedule board.](./media/Appointment06-HideCanceledAppointment.png)